Kerwood/pubsub-push-config-injecter/README.md

 ![Image Size](https://ghcr-badge.egpl.dev/kerwood/pubsub-push-config-injecter/size?tag=latest)

-When deploying a Google Cloud PubSubSubscription with a pushConfig using Config Connector in GKE the pushConfig endpoint can contain credentials of some sort.
+When deploying a Google Cloud PubSubSubscription with a pushConfig using Config Connector in GKE, the `pushConfig.endpoint` value can contain credentials.
-This little application is a Kubernetes Admission Controller that mutates the PubSubSubscription object and injects the pushConfig endpoint from a secret.
+This little application is a Kubernetes Admission Controller that mutates the PubSubSubscription object and injects the `pushConfig.endpoint` value from a secret.

 All you have to do is:
 - Create a secret with the endpoint URL.